 Dr. Wong received her bachelor's degree in public health from the University of California, Berkeley and medical degree from Stony Brook University School of Medicine in New York, where she was inducted into the Gold Humanism Honor Society.
 She completed her clinical training in the Yale Traditional Internal Medicine Residency Program and gastroenterology and advanced transplant hepatology fellowships at UCLA.

-With support from the UCLA Specialty Training and Advanced Research (STAR) and Ruth L. Kirshstein National Research Service Award T32 fellowship programs, she matriculated in the UCLA Fielding School of Public Health as a doctoral candidate in the Department of Health Policy and Management.
-She remains a STAR fellow as she completes her dissertation.
+With support from the UCLA Specialty Training and Advanced Research and Ruth L. Kirshstein National Research Service Award T32 fellowship programs, she completed her doctorate training in the Department of Health Policy and Management at the UCLA Fielding School of Public Health.